 Adding value through dropshipping

 To make a margin on the products you sell, you must add value to either the product itself, or to the consumer's transaction with you as a business.
-A product you source from China at $20 is only worth $20.
-To sell this at a solid margin and make a good profit overall (after shipping, marketing, payment fees, returns, etc.) you might need to sell this for $50.
+To sell a $20 product sourced from China at a solid margin and make a good profit overall (after shipping, marketing, payment fees, returns, etc.) you might need to sell it for $50.
 To do this, you need to add value in the eyes of the customer.
 This can be:

-- Product value for example by providing complete product descriptions, images, videos showing the product in use, detailed specifications, high quality packaging, making the product available at short lead time
+- Product value for example by providing complete product descriptions, images, videos showing the product in use, detailed specifications, high quality packaging, making the product available at short lead time, or celebrity endorsement

-- Transaction value - appearing (and being) a trustworthy business with which to do business, authority in the product category you are selling, customer reviews, returns policy, payment methods and terms with which the customer is comfortable
+- Transaction value - being a trustworthy business with which to do business, authority in the product category you are selling, customer reviews, attractive returns policy, common payment methods with which the customer is comfortable

-In dropshipping you must be willing to accept a relatively hands-off approach to the physical product and play a very active role in marketing, branding and finding customers.
-If your skills are in digital marketing, data analytics and building buzz around a product or brand, this can work well.
+In dropshipping you have a hands-off approach to the physical product, but play a very active role in marketing, branding and finding customers.
+If your skills are in digital marketing, data analytics and building buzz around a product or brand, or you have a solid social following, dropshipping can work well.